donovantran/cse15l-lab-reports/report1.md

 Working Directory: /home/lecture1

 3. `ls` allows the user to see what is in the file of a given a path, however, if there is not anything within that file or directory, it will print out the entered arugment.
-In this particular case, since we are within the lecture1 directory and inputed "Hello.class" as the argument, the terminal printed "Hello.class" back to us.
+In this particular case, since we are within the lecture1 directory and inputed "en-us.txt" as the argument, the terminal printed "en-us.txt" back to us.
 This is the correct output, meaning there was no error that occured.

 ## Examples with `cat`